MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Related Works

 \section{Related Works}

-Storage limitation and I/O bottleneck have become serious problems for large-scale scientific applications.
-Data compression is a direct way to address such problems, and many approaches have been proposed and developed in literature.
+Storage limitations and I/O bottlenecks have become serious problems for large-scale scientific applications.
+Data compression is a direct way to address such problems, and many approaches have been proposed in literature.

-Lossless compressors~\cite{alted2017blosc, fpc, gzip, zstd} are developed to recover exact data while reducing the size, but they only afford limited compression ratio for the floating-point scientific data.
-According to recent studies~\cite{lindstromerror}, their compression ratios are usually less than $3$, which is not able to meet the demand from today's large-scale scientific simulations and experimental devices.
+Lossless compressors~\cite{alted2017blosc, fpc, gzip, zstd} are developed to recover exact data while reducing the size, but they only achieve limited compression ratios for floating-point scientific data.
+According to recent studies~\cite{lindstromerror}, their compression ratios are usually less than $3$, which is insufficient for today's large-scale scientific simulations and experimental devices.
+General lossy compressors~\cite{jpeg, jpeg2000, li2019vapor} are able to provide decent compression ratios.
+But they are not preferred for scientific data analysis because they do not respect specific error requirements from application users.

 Error-bounded lossy compression~\cite{sz16, zfp, fpzip, isabela, numarck, sz-reg, sz-pwr, sz-hybrid} is proposed to trade off data accuracy for compression ratio, which features in offering high compression ratios while controlling data distortion.
 General error-bounded lossy compressors can be divided into two categories, namely prediction-based ones and transform-based ones, based on how they decorrelate original data.
-Prediction-based lossy compressors such as ~\cite{sz16, sz-reg, sz-hybrid} leverage prediction models to decorrelate original data, while transform-based ones such as ~\cite{zfp} rely on invertible transforms to do so.
+Prediction-based lossy compressors such as~\cite{sz16, sz-reg, sz-hybrid} leverage prediction models to decorrelate original data, while transform-based ones such as~\cite{zfp} rely on invertible transforms to do so.
 According to previous work~\cite{understand-compression-ipdps18}, SZ~\cite{sz-reg} and ZFP~\cite{zfp} are the two best error-bounded lossy compressors of their kinds.
 They usually lead to higher compression quality under the same distortion when compared with other approaches.
-A previous approach~\cite{sz-hybrid} proposed to use transform-based compressors as a predictor for better compression quality, but it suffered from high overhead in terms of performance because of a costly iterative sampling strategy for best-fit predictor selection.
-Another approach~\cite{sz-aos} tried to select the better one between the best of SZ and ZFP, but it at most provides the same compression quality as either SZ or ZFP.
+As a multi-algorithm prediction-based compressor, SZ decomposes data into small blocks (e.g., $6\times6\times6$ blocks for 3D datasets), and adaptively selects the best-fit prediction method between the Lorenzo predictor and a linear-regression based predictor for data in each block.
+The prediction differences are then fed to a pipeline of linear-scaling quantization, customized variable-length encoding, and lossless compression to generate the compressed byte streams.
+ZFP, a transform-based lossy compressor, processes data in $4^d$ blocks following the order of exponent alignment, fixed-point alignment, nonorthogonal transform, and embedded encoding.
+Generally speaking, none of these compressors can be always better than the others according to the literature~\cite{sz-hybrid}.